InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/nextstrain/base_description.md

 **Amplicon_Protocol**: Barcode identity using the new amplicon protocol targeting 80% of the mitochondrial genome.
 Currently colored by exact identity of all variant sites after filtering.

-**Case_GPS**: The provided coorindated for each worm, when available.
-Defaults to country GPS coordinates when case coorindates were not provided.
-Cases with overlapping coorindates will be shown as a pie chart for the user defined coloring option.
+**Case_GPS**: The provided coordinates for each worm, when available.
+Defaults to country GPS coordinates when case coordinates were not provided.
+Cases with overlapping coordinates are shown as a pie chart for the user defined coloring option.

 ### VCF Information